T. O. S. Benson: Early years

 His younger brother was the future musician Bobby Benson.

 He attended the CMS Grammar School, Lagos.

-When he was 20 he joined the customs service.
+When he was 20, he joined the customs service.

-In 1943 he moved to London, where he studied law at Lincoln's Inn and was called to the bar in 1947.
+In 1943, he moved to London, England, where he studied law at Lincoln's Inn and was called to the bar in 1947.

-That year he returned to Nigeria and joined the National Council of Nigeria and the Cameroons (NCNC).
+That year, he returned to Nigeria and joined the National Council of Nigeria and the Cameroons (NCNC).

 He supported his younger brother, Bobby, who was running a touring theatrical group.
 He thought the group should have an orchestra, and in 1948 bought the band-set popularly called the "Jam-Session Orchestra".

-He is also a grand uncle of Babajimi Benson who is a member of Nigeria’s Federal House of Representatives.
+He is also a grand uncle of Babajimi Benson who is a member of Nigeria's Federal House of Representatives.

 Pre-independence politics

-In 1950 Benson was elected to the Lagos Town Council, and later became the Deputy Mayor of Lagos.
+In 1950, Benson was elected to the Lagos Town Council, and later became the Deputy Mayor of Lagos.

 Benson owed his political success to the support of the cosmopolitan electorate of Lagos.

-In the 1951 election Benson was chosen as one of the NCNC candidates for the five Lagos seats in the Western House of Assembly, the others being Nnamdi Azikiwe, Adeleke Adedoyin, A. B. Olorunnimbe and the trade unionist H. P. Adebola.
+In the 1951 election, Benson was chosen as one of the NCNC candidates for the five Lagos seats in the Western House of Assembly, the others being Nnamdi Azikiwe, Adeleke Adedoyin, A. B. Olorunnimbe and the trade unionist H. P. Adebola.
 The five candidates easily defeated their opponents from the Action Group.
 Benson became a national officer in the NCNC.

 Benson was a participant in the constitutional conferences in London in 1953, 1957, 1958 and 1960 that led up to Nigeria's independence in 1960.

 He was elected to various positions on the NCNC platform between 1950 and 1959.

-In 1954–55 Benson was chairman of the Western Regional Organization Committee.
+In 1954–55, Benson was chairman of the Western Regional Organization Committee.

-In May 1957 he was National Financial Secretary of the NCNC.
+In May 1957, he was National Financial Secretary of the NCNC.

 He accompanied Nnamdi Azikiwe, Premier of Eastern Nigeria and President of the NCNC, to London for the Nigeria Constitutional Conference at Lancaster House.

-In 1958 he was National Financial Secretary and a member of the NCNC Strategic Committee.
+In 1958, he was National Financial Secretary and a member of the NCNC Strategic Committee.

 He was also NCNC Chief Whip in the House of Representatives and Chairman of the Lagos branch.

-In 1959 he was Chairman of the Western Working Committee, having been elected to replace Salami Agbaje, and mediated in a dispute between the factions of Adeoye Adisa and Agbaje in the NCNC.
+In 1959, he was Chairman of the Western Working Committee, having been elected to replace Salami Agbaje, and mediated in a dispute between the factions of Adeoye Adisa and Agbaje in the NCNC.
 He mostly ruled in favour of the Agbaje faction, resulting in the Adisa faction leaving the NCNC and contesting the elections independently.

 Benson was re-elected to the House of representatives in the 1959 federal election.
 His victory was challenged on the basis that he had not resigned from his office under the Crown before running for election.
 The Lagos High Court nullified the election on this basis, but the Federal Supreme Court reversed the decision on appeal.

 The Ministry of Information was created in 1959, with Benson as first minister.